Understanding and Recognizing Benzodiazepine Addiction

 Demi Lovato

 Within the past few years, Demi Lovato has made tabloid headlines.
-She publicly relapsed in July 2018 after being sober for six years and has a dual diagnosis.
-This is when someone struggles with mental illness and substance abuse.
-In addition to her dual diagnosis, she battles with bulimia and self-harm.
-She’s been very open with the public about her struggles in hopes her transparency will help others.
+She publicly relapsed in July 2018 after being sober for six years and has In addition to having bipolar disorder, she battles with bulimia and self-harm.
+She has been very open with the public about her struggles in hopes her transparency will help others.

 Eva Mendes